 Provides better performance.
 It is worth keeping in mind that, over time, in both small and large companies, the amount of data grows, the number of concurrent users increases, etc. This causes application performance degradation.

 Business growth often requires us to increase IT infrastructure capacity so that the Systems team can expand and scale up their nodes without the need for scheduled downtime.

 Version updates will no longer be a nightmare overnight or at weekends.
 Given the frequent updates to JIRA, Confluence and other Atlassian tools, this is particularly appealing.
 Systems staff can remove each node from the cluster one by one and apply the updates while the node is isolated from the cluster.
 Once this process is complete, connection to the shared database is restored.

 Should my organisation migrate to Atlassian Data Center?

-The migration decision should be justified and supported by data that allows us to make the decision with confidence and understanding:
+The decision to migrate should be justified and supported by data that allows us to make the decision with full confidence:

-- ¿How many times a year do I update the product, and how much time and money does it required to do this?
+- How many times a year do I update the product, and how much time and money is needed to do this?

 By answering these questions, IT managers and CIOs will almost certainly have a much better idea of whether they need to invest in switching to Data Center.

 In addition to considering the financial aspect, an assessment must be made as to whether the advantages described above are enough to justify the investment required to support this change.

 In conclusion, and as explained in the post, there are many factors to assess before embarking on this migration.
 Xeridia would therefore be delighted to support each of our customers, both in the transparent decision-making process and in leading the change.